-Printable apple number cards were added next, followed by some child tweezers.
+Printable apple numbers cards were added next, followed by some child tweezers.
 I didn’t even have to invite any children over – they came right over to see what I was doing.

 Related: Printable Fall Calendar Numbers

 Almost all of the children used the tweezers, simply because the tweezers were out!
 This gave their fine motor skills a good workout.
-The kiddos who just used their fingers did, too, as they were all focused on adding apples just one at a time.
+But never fear if there aren’t more tweezers, the kiddos who used their fingers also had great fine motor practice.
+They were all focused on adding apples just one at a time.

 We went through one card at a time, at first.
-This helped me to see which numbers the children knew, and it allowed me to help as needed.
+This helped me to see which numbers the children knew, and it allowed me to assist as needed.